-- (a) recruiting SIA (Security Industry Authority) licensed door supervision staff from a registered company; and - (b) What measures will be taken and what procedures are in place for licensees to check the SIA register of licensed door supervisors to ensure their Premises and patrons are only protected by door supervisors with an SIA licence. - (xii) Improve the Premises following any previous or current enforcement action taken. - (xiii) Determine whether the Premises would result in increased refuse storage or disposal problems, or whether additional litter from or in the vicinity of the Premises could cumulatively cause public nuisance. - (xiv) Determine and implement the outcomes of consultations held by the Applicant in respect of their application and submitted Operating Schedule with Torbay Council's Environmental Enforcement Officers.
+- (xii) Determine whether the Premises would result in increased refuse storage or disposal problems, or whether additional litter from or in the vicinity of the Premises could cumulatively cause public nuisance. - (xiii) Implement where appropriate the outcomes of consultations held between the Applicant and Torbay Council's Licensing & Public Protection Team in respect of the application and submitted Operating Schedule.